CrossStroke/OriginTheme/README.md

 `gulp build` | Build files with no watchers
 `gulp release` | Bundle all required files together and create zip file in this themes directory

+## Recommended Plugins

+I prefer to keep plugins to a minimum, but there are always exceptions.

+* [Post Type Archive Link](https://wordpress.org/plugins/post-type-archive-links/) – Allows you to add _real_ CPT archive links to menus, without needing to add custom links.
+No extra crap is added.
+* [Simple Page Ordering](https://en-gb.wordpress.org/plugins/simple-page-ordering/) – Adds the ability to drag & drop reorder pages from the usual Posts admin pages, no extra UI is added

 ## #protips

 * Add the class `debug_mq` to `body_class()` to show the current breakpoint

+## Press CPT

+* The 'name' field is the plural name
+* The 'description' field is the singular name